somesh-scoville/personal-ai-assistant/README.md

     - Python 3.10 or higher
     - Groq API key for LLM access
     - LangSmith API key for observability
-    - MongoDB instance (local or cloud)
+    - MongoDB instance or
+    - or PostgreSQL Instance(local or cloud)
     - Basic familiarity with Python and command line

 ## Getting Started